It’s time to finally end secret payments in the oil and mining industries.

 There are now more than 1.5 billion people living on less than $2 a day in poor countries that are nevertheless rich in natural resources, and they want to know: Where does the money go?
 To help answer this question, the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act (passed with help from Oxfam supporters) included a groundbreaking provision which requires that all oil, gas, and mining companies registered under the Securities and Exchange Commission (SEC) be transparent about payments made to governments around the world.
 Oil and gas companies have been fighting implementation of the law and have filed a lawsuit to block the SEC’s new rules implementing Dodd-Frank so they can keep their payment information secret.

-The transparency requirements in Dodd-Frank –as well as a new law about to be approved in Europe --represent a new global standard that will help give citizens in countries producing oil, gas, and minerals information they can use to demand accountability from their own governments.
-It will shine a light on billions in payments by many of the world’s largest oil and gas companies, and 8 of the 10 ten largest mining companies in the world.
+The transparency requirements in Dodd-Frank have been followed by similar laws in the EU, Norway, Canada and the United Kingdom that represent a new global standard that will help give citizens in countries producing oil, gas, and minerals information they can use to demand accountability from their own governments.
+This emerging global standard for payment transparency makes the SEC’s job easier and validated its judgment as to the potential costs and benefits of public, company and project-level disclosures with no exemptions.
+The US law will shine a light on billions in payments made by more than 1,000 companies, including by many of the world’s largest oil and gas companies, and 8 of the 10 ten largest mining companies in the world.

 Right the wrong

-We need your help: Join us in calling on oil companies to respect the will of Congress and the American people: Don't stand in the way of strong rules that will promote transparency and democracy over secrecy and corruption.
+We need your help: Join us in calling on the SEC to respect the will of Congress and the American people: Finish the job and issue strong rules that will promote transparency and democracy over secrecy and corruption.